Tailored Design of Audio-Visual Speech Recognition Models using Branchformers: Method

 The model architecture previously described, composed of two independent modality-specific encoders, corresponds to the most prevalent approach adopted in the context of AVSR \cite{afouras2018deep,ma2021conformers,prajwal2022sub,ma2023auto,burchi2023audio}.
 While recent works have explored unified encoder architectures \cite{shi2022learning,zhu2023vatlm,li2023unified}, determining the optimal cross-modal architecture remains an ongoing challenge.
 In this paper, unlike prior works, we introduce a novel framework that, to the best of our knowledge, constitutes the first attempt to harness the flexibility and interpretability offered by encoder architectures, such as the Branchformer \cite{peng2022branchformer}, in the design of parameter-efficient AVSR systems.
 The proposed method comprises multiple steps.

-\textbf{Training Modality-Specific Models.} We first estimated models for audio-only and video-only inputs separately.
-Each model used a modality-specific Branchformer encoder.
-Implementation details can be found in Subsection \ref{sec:implementation}.
+\textbf{Training Modality-Specific Models.} We first estimated models for audio-only and video-only inputs separately, each utilizing its corresponding modality-specific Branchformer encoder: one dedicated to the processing of audio speech cues ($E_{audio}$) and the other to visual speech cues ($E_{video}$).

-\textbf{Analysing Branchformer Encoder Layers.} As described in Subsection \ref{sec:architecture}, the Branchformer encoder allowed us to analyse which branch was more relevant at each encoder layer for each of our estimated modality-specific models.
+\textbf{Analyzing Branchformer Encoder Layers.} As described in Subsection \ref{sec:architecture}, the Branchformer encoder allowed us to analyze which branch was more relevant at each encoder layer for each of our estimated modality-specific models.
 Figure \ref{fig:heatmaps} reflects how the encoder adopted a different architecture depending on the addressed modality for the LRS2-BBC dataset.
-The increased reliance on global context relationships in the video-only scenario, compared to the audio-only setting, could be attributed to the absence of visible cues from lip movements when interpreting speech.
-Similar behaviours were observed across the datasets explored in our work.
+The increased reliance on global context relationships in the video-only scenario, compared to the audio-only setting, could be attributed to the limited information provided by lip movements when interpreting speech \cite{duchnowski2000development}.
+Section \ref{sec:results} discusses the patterns observed across the datasets explored in our work.